openstack/openstack-manuals/doc/cli-reference/source/nova.rst

 **Optional arguments:**

 ``--hard``
   Perform a hard reboot (instead of a soft one).
+Note: Ironic does not currently support soft reboot; consequently, bare metal nodes will always do a hard reboot, regardless of the use of this option.

 ``--poll``
   Poll until reboot is complete.